Zulip architectural overview¶

 Usage assumptions and concepts¶

-A server can host multiple Zulip realms (organizations) at the same domain, each of which is a private chamber with its own users, streams, customizations, and so on.
+A server can host multiple Zulip realms (organizations), each on its own (sub)domain.
+While most installations host only one organization, some such as zulip.com host thousands.
+Each organization is a private chamber with its own users, streams, customizations, and so on.
 This means that one person might be a user of multiple Zulip realms.
-The administrators of a realm can choose whether to allow anyone to register an account and join, or only allow people who have been invited, or restrict registrations to members of particular groups (using email domain names or corporate single-sign-on login for verification).
-For more on security considerations, see the security model section.
+The administrators of an organization have a great deal of control over who can register an account, what permissions new users have, etc. For more on security considerations and options, see the security model section and the Zulip Help Center.

 Django and Tornado¶